camilapulido/Neuron-Energy-Consumption/README.md

-##  Protocol for Energy Measurements in Neurnal Synapses
+##  Data Collection, Analysis and Visialization of Energy Measurements in Neuronal Synapses.
 Author: Camila Pulido.
 PhD.

 ## I. Image processing: Extract and organize fluorescent signal from individuals boutons from a neuron